 Are you looking for some winter adventures in Japan other than active snowsports like skiing and snowboarding?
 How about a visit to a Kamakura festival?
 Kamakura is the Japanese name for an igloo, the handmade snow-hut dome.
 A kamakura was traditionally a place to worship the gods but it is now widely known as a place where you can enjoy some of the welcoming Japanese hospitality.
 They are a popular form of recreational winter activities and can be found in areas that receive heavy snowfall throughout Japan.
 The snow huts come in all sizes and serve different purposes, from the ones that are made by little children for fun or those that you can book for an overnight stay or are serving as a shop.

-There are several annual winter events organized throughout Japan where you can experience different types of igloo like snow houses.
-Some of these events involve the creation of hundreds of kamakuras!
-Nothing says winter-fun more than a unique kamakura experience.
-Enter the tiny entrance way, right into the flickering candlelight of one of the spacious snow-huts and enjoy a delicious local meal, drinks and friendly hospitality.
-For your most memorable Japanese winter experience, we have listed below our recommendation for the five best Snow Hut Festivals.
+There are several annual winter events organized throughout Japan where you can experience different types of igloo-like snow houses.
+Some of these events involve the creation of hundreds of Kamakura!
+Nothing says winter fun more than a unique kamakura experience.
+Enter the tiny entranceway, right into the flickering candlelight of one of the spacious snow huts, and enjoy a delicious local meal, drinks, and friendly hospitality.
+For your most memorable Japanese winter experience, we have listed below our recommendations for the five best Snow Hut Festivals.